torquebox/torquebox.org/drafts/benchmarking-torquebox-round3.md

 However, what about the latency graph?
 This is a graph of the average time taken for each request - in other words the average time a user would have to wait for a page on the site to load.
-This is where the difference in web servers, not runtimes, is readily present.
+This is where the difference in web servers, not runtimes, is readily apparent.

 At peak load, TorqueBox has a lower latency than the nearest competitor, Passenger, by a factor of 8 and beats out Trinidad by a